bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So you have a key with which you generate the shared secrets and then there's a separate key that you add to it.
 And the reason we have the separation of two keys is purely to have the functionality of finding out whether or not you get paid, which requires what we call the scan key and actually spending from it, which we call the spend key.
 We can separate that out so you can have a device that does all the scanning, that checks, hey, did I get paid or not?
-And does the generates the shared secret and then checks, is this actually a payment?
+Generates the shared secret and then checks, is this actually a payment?
 And actually spending it, that key can just be on a hardware wallet that isn't necessarily connected to the internet, cannot really do the scanning in an efficient way.
 In theory, probably they could, but in practice, that's difficult.
 So that's why we have this separation of having these two keys.